Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Discussion

 \subsection{The 5548\,keV state}

 The 5548\,keV state was observed to decay by a single $\gamma$ ray of 3993\,keV with an intensity of $<$0.001$\%$.
 It appears in coincidence with the 1554\,keV transition to the $^{50}$Ti ground state.
 A $\gamma$-ray coincidence spectrum gated on the 1554\,keV transition is shown in Figure \ref{fig_energy2}, panel (c).
-The same spectrum without any coincidence requirements is shown inset.
+The same spectrum without any coincidence requirements is shown in an inset to panel (c).
 While no $\gamma$ rays are observed to feed this state, two additional de-excitation branches were reported in Ref.\cite{Ruyl84} with energies of 2348.4 and 2872.8\,keV.
-The 2348.4\,keV $\gamma$ ray was a tentative assignment but the 2872.8\,keV $\gamma$ ray was reported with an appreciable intensity relative to the 3993\,keV branch.
-A possible explanation for their non-observation in the present work is that they are obscured by the Compton edges of more intense transitions, namely the 2675\,keV $4_1^+$~$\rightarrow$~$2_1^+$~$\rightarrow$~$0_1^+$ sum peak and the 3132\,keV transition from the 5806\,keV state.
+The 2348.4\,keV $\gamma$ ray was tentatively placed feeding the 3199\,keV 6$^+$ state \cite{Ruyl84} and would therefore be expected to exhibit coincidences with the strongest transitions at 524, 1121 and 1554\,keV.
+No such coincidences have been observed in the current work.
+A transition with an energy of 2348.5(7)\,keV was also reported by Sona et al. \cite{Sona84} using $^{49}$Ti(d,p$\gamma$)$^{50}$Ti reactions but was placed feeding a 4172.3\,keV state, interpreted here as the (2)$^+$ 4172.5\,keV state belonging to the 4172\,keV doublet \cite{Chen2019}.
+As noted in section \ref{ssec:lev_4172}, only the 3$^+$ 4171.9\,keV state appears to be populated in the current work.
+The 2872.8\,keV $\gamma$ ray was reported with an appreciable intensity relative to the 3993\,keV branch.
+A possible explanation for the non-observation of this transition in the current work is that it is obscured by the Compton edges of more intense transitions, namely the 3132\,keV transition from the 5807\,keV state.
 The background level near the 3993\,keV transition is an order of magnitude lower despite a similar contribution from the Compton edge of the 4252\,keV transition.
 In addition, a coincidence gate placed on the 1554\,keV $\gamma$ ray does not exclude any of the most intense transitions or their associated backgrounds from incomplete energy collection.